MdZilaniHossain/Covid--19-Vaccination-Tracker-Using-Tableau-Excel/README.md

-# Covid--19-Vaccination-Tracker-Using-Tableau-Excel
+# GLOBAL Healthcare-Vaccination-Tracker-Using-Tableau-Excel
-This is Tableau Dashboard project ( Covid 19 Vaccination Tracker )
+This is the Tableau Dashboard project (Covid-19 Vaccination Tracker ) This is not real-world application (for practice purpose)

 This dataset provides a comprehensive look at global COVID-19 vaccination efforts.
 It tracks key metrics for multiple countries, giving insights into the scale and progress of vaccination campaigns worldwide.
 <be>